-Another type of battery system is a stator, around, metal body with a central hole surrounded by prongs wrapped in coil wires that sits beneath the flywheel to charge a battery.
+Another type of battery system is a stator, around, a metal body with a central hole surrounded by prongs wrapped in coil wires that sits beneath the flywheel to charge a battery.

 Why Is Your Battery Not Charging?

-There can be multiple reasons behind your battery is not charging.
+There can be multiple reasons behind your battery not charging.
 Let’s have a look at these reasons!